-- 1 On Series, select Add. - 2 Optionally, in Name, type a name for the added series. - 3 In the fields for each data series at the right, type sample data series values or enter reference expressions from a data range, then choose OK.
+- 1 On Series, select Add. - 2 Optionally, in Name, type a name for the added series. - 3 In the fields for each data series at the right, type sample data series values or enter reference expressions from a data range, as shown in Figure 11-7, then choose OK.